ncborcherding/Trex/README.md

                      reduction.key = "wnnUMAP_")
 ```
 ***
+## Bug Reports/New Features

+#### If you run into any issues or bugs please submit a [GitHub issue](https://github.com/ncborcherding/Trex/issues) with details of the issue.

+- If possible please include a [reproducible example](https://reprex.tidyverse.org/).
+Alternatively, an example with the internal **trex_example** would
+be extremely helpful.

+#### Any requests for new features or enhancements can also be submitted as [GitHub issues](https://github.com/ncborcherding/Trex/issues).

+#### [Pull Requests](https://github.com/ncborcherding/Trex/pulls) are welcome for bug fixes, new features, or enhancements.

-### Citation
+## Citation
 More information on Trex is available at our ResearchSquare [preprint](https://www.researchsquare.com/article/rs-3304466/v1).
-Please contact us (below) if you have any suggestions!

-### Contact
-Questions, comments, suggestions, please feel free to contact Nick Borcherding via this repository, [email](mailto:ncborch@gmail.com), or using [twitter](https://twitter.com/theHumanBorch).